Xero-Studio/MCSG/README.md

 English | [简体中文](README_ZH.md)

-# Important!
+# Important！
+NOW ME PLAN TO CREATE A NEW SERVER MANAGER,NOW PLEASE TO USE THE BAT FORMAT SERVER MANAGER.
-This project has been deprecated due to the difficulty of PyQt, and it is now maintained by [TedZyzsdy](https://github.com/TedZyzsdt).
+This project has been deprecated due to the difficulty of PyQt, and it is now maintained by [TedZyzsdy](https://github.com/TedZyzsdy).

 # MC Server Manager